Igosuki/killrweather/README.md

 ## Setting up Killrweather on DCOS

+### Overall description

+DCOS allows you to use predefined and auto-deployed versions of all pieces of Killrweather.
+The Akka actors are all present inside separate docker containers and deployed with Marathon.
+The systems are fault-tolerant, and Mesos scheduling allows each separate component to be highly-available.

+#### Bill of Materials

+You will be using:

+1. A fresh DCOS cluster (or one with enough spare capacity to run the relevant containers)
+1. The DCOS CLI
+1. Cassandra
+1. Kafka
+1. Spark (Spark streaming)
+1. SBT
+1. Code-injected components for Akka, Spark-cassandra, Spark-kafka.
+These are all compiled in with sbt.

 ### Services

 Killrweather on DCOS uses the primitives for Cassandra, Kafka, and Spark.
 Starting from a fresh DCOS install, please execute the following commands foir wherever you have installed the DCOS CLI: